 “As each has received a gift, use it to serve one another, as good stewards of God’s varied grace” (1 Peter 4:10, ESV).

 In 2014, I finally earned my associate degree in Bible after a 30-year absence from college life.
-During this auspicious interval of my life, I had the privilege of helping in the college library.
+During this auspicious time of my life, I had the privilege of helping in the college library.
 And it was there, at Carolina College of Biblical Studies in Fayetteville, North Carolina, that I was motivated to write, and did in fact write my “Episodes in the Library!”